We are searching for

 Electric vehicles are often lauded for being cheaper to operate than traditional gas-powered cars.
 But what does it really cost to charge an electric car?

 The cost of charging an electric car depends on a few factors, including the price of electricity, the car's battery size, and the local climate.
-However, as we saw in Q4 of 2022, the rising electricity and stabilized gas prices threw the idea of electric vehicles being cheaper to operate out the window.
+However, as we saw in Q4 of 2022, the rising electricity and stabilized gas prices have thrown the idea of electric vehicles being cheaper to operate out the window.
 It is also dependent on a question too many people forget to ask; how long does it take to charge an electric car at a charging station, and is it faster to do it at home?
 As a result, charging (which is necessary for electric vehicles) can easily become one of the hidden costs of owning an electric car.

 When comparing mid-sized gasoline-powered vehicles to their EV counterparts, it was found that gasoline owners paid roughly 30 cents less per 100 miles driven than those who charged their vehicles at home and saved more than $3.00 per 100 miles than those who charged at charging stations.
 This is why paying attention to energy costs before jumping in feet first is important.

-Overview of the Total Cost of Ownership
+Overview of EV Total Cost of Ownership

-Overview of the Total Cost of Ownership
+Overview of EV Total Cost of Ownership

 The total cost of ownership (TCO) of an electric car includes the following: